DataDog/integrations-core/powerdns_recursor/README.md

 # Overview

-Track the performance of your PowerDNS recursors, and monitor strange or worrisome traffic.
+Track the performance of your PowerDNS recursors and monitor strange or worrisome traffic.
 This Agent check collects a wealth of metrics from your recursors, including those for:

 * Query answer times — see how many responses take less than 1ms, 10ms, 100ms, 1s, and greater than 1s
 * Query timeouts